10 Tips on Painting Clouds and Skies

 Maybe because of this emotional attachment or just because of a visual pleasure, a few years back I started putting more emphasis on the sky of my landscape paintings.

-At first I was terrified of painting clouds.
-Once on canvas, they never looked as I “painted” them in my head; most of the time my painted clouds appeared very amateurish, kind of childish.
+At first, I was terrified of painting clouds.
+Once on the canvas, they never looked as I “painted” them in my head; most of the time my painted clouds appeared very amateurish, kind of childish.

 But I kept trying.
 I started looking for art books and read about painting skies; I started watching painting videos on the subject.